sambeyer/ayto/README.md

 # ayto
-Solutions and evaluation harness for a Mastermind like puzzle definitely not inspired by a reality TV show
+Solutions and evaluation harness for a Mastermind like puzzle inspired by a reality TV show I have definitely not been watching (but if I had it would be ironic)